 What are the Windows files with tildes?

 Files that suddenly appear with a tilde in front of them are commonly backup files of a file that was opened or is still currently open.
-For example, lets assume you were working on a file known as myfile.doc, when this file is opened in Microsoft Word, Word will automatically create a file known as ~$myfile.doc.
-This is a temporary file and is used to help recover data that might have been lost if the program stopped working or the program was suddenly turned off while you were working on a file.
+For example, with a file called myfile.doc, when it is opened in Microsoft Word, the ~$myfile.doc is created.
+It is a temporary backup file, used to recover data if the software crashes or stops unexpectedly.

 These backup files are commonly created in the same directory that the original file is in and are usually hidden files.
-In addition, these files should be automatically deleted after the file or program being used to edit the file is correctly closed.
+Also, these files should be automatically deleted after the file or program being used to edit the file is correctly closed.

 Can I manually delete these files?

-Yes, this will not cause problems with the original file; it will only delete the backup of the original file.
+Yes, this will not cause problems with the original file; it only deletes the backup of the original file.
 However, if the program that created this file is still open you may not be able to delete the file until it is closed or the computer is rebooted.

 A file that is only a ~

 Users who are running Microsoft Outlook Express 5.5 or 6 may have a "~" file created after downloading the latest updates from Microsoft.
-This is an issue with the Microsoft Outlook Express cumulative patch 330994 and is a backup of your Microsoft Outlook Express address book.
-This file is created in the same directory that you run Microsoft Outlook Express or the shortcut to Outlook Express from.
-For example, if you run Outlook Express from the desktop, this will create a "~" file on your desktop.
+The Microsoft Outlook Express cumulative patch 330994 has an issue and is making a backup of your Microsoft Outlook Express address book.
+This file is created in the same directory that you run Microsoft Outlook Express or location of the shortcut to Outlook Express.
+For example, if you run Outlook Express from the desktop, this creates a "~" file on your desktop.

 To resolve this, you can either obtain the latest updates from Microsoft for Outlook Express or uninstall 330994 from add/remove programs.